orchestrate-solutions/modulink-py/README.md

 ## 📄 License

-MIT License - see LICENSE file for details.
+Apache 2.0 - see LICENSE file for details.

 ## ⚠️ Limitations